microsoft/restler-fuzzer/README.md

 ## Setting up RESTler

 RESTler was designed to run on 64-bit machines with Windows or Linux.
+Experimental support for macOS is also enabled.

 ### **Build instructions**